 The schism that has divided Americans since before America was a “thing” still divides us.
-Not that most Americans know this, because educators of my generation have failed to adequately educate a half-century’s-worth of American children about the history of our Republic.
-This failure is the reason why millions of Americans are susceptible to media outlets of all stripes that ride roughshod over the truth of things and take advantage of the propaganda tool first identified by Hitler: the power of the Big Lie.
+Not that most Americans know this because educators of my generation have failed to adequately educate a half-century’s-worth of American children about the history of our republic and the democratic principles upon which it is built.* This failure is the reason why millions of Americans are susceptible to messages media outlets of all stripes disseminate, messages that ride roughshod over the truth of things and take advantage of the propaganda tool first identified by Hitler: the power of the Big Lie.

 What divides us began as a philosophical battle between Founding Fathers who were in favor of a strong central government and those who favored the sovereign rights of states.
 Sound familiar?
 It should.

 The political army currently standing for a strong federal government is the Democratic Party, and on the surface, that stance would have been voiced by Founders who came to be called Federalists.
 Federalism** is based upon a belief that individual states (and other entities today, e.g. the District of Columbia, large municipalities) do not have sufficient resources to deal with major economic, political, and public health crises (e.g. Shay’s Rebellion, Portland Riots, January 6 Insurrection, pandemics, et al), nor do states have sufficient political capital and raw power to advantageously deal with foreign relations, international trade, and national defense.

 Antifederalist Founders at the Constitutional Convention (1787) “believed that the greatest threat to the future of the United States lay in the government’s potential to become corrupt and seize more and more power until its tyrannical rule completely dominated the people.”**